Joshua Atherton: Congressional Campaigns

-He was a candidate for New Hampshire in the 1788 and 1789 United States House of Representatives elections, and the 1789 New Hampshire's at-large congressional district special election, the first special election in the history of the United States House of Representatives.
+New Hampshire's 1788 and 1789 congressional elections and was also a candidate in the 1789 special election for the state's at-large congressional district.
+That contest was the first special election held in the history of the United States House of Representatives.

-Atherton was also a candidate in the 1792 and 1793 United States House of Representatives elections.

-Public office
+Despite his prominence in New Hampshire politics, Atherton was unsuccessful in each of these campaigns.
+He later sought election to the House again in 1792 and 1793 but was likewise defeated.

+Later Public Service and Retirement

-In 1791, Atherton was once again elected as justice of the peace, and was a member of the convention in Concord that drafted the new state constitution, revising the previous one of 1783.
-From 1792 to 1793, he was a member of the state senate, and after his resignation in 1793 from the senate, he was elected state attorney general that same year.
+In 1791, Atherton was reappointed as a justice of the peace and served as a delegate to the convention in Concord that drafted a new state constitution, replacing the state’s 1783 constitution.

+From 1792 to 1793, he served in the state senate.
+After resigning from the senate in 1793, he was elected state attorney general later that same year.

-In 1798, he was elected commissioner of Hillsborough County.
-In 1803 he retired because of a heart ailment.
+Atherton continued his public service when he was elected a commissioner of Hillsborough County in 1798.
+He remained active in civic affairs until 1803, when he retired because of a heart condition.

 Personal life

 His father, Col. Peter Atherton served in the Massachusetts Colonial Militia, then seen as a political position, rising to the rank of Colonel.
 The law in Massachusetts required all able men to keep a firearm and volunteer in the citizen army known as the militia.
 His father was a Minutemen.
 However the militia was also mustered to fight alongside the British soldiers engaging the threats resulting from the French and Indian War during the mid-1700s.
 His father went onto serve in a civic role for a number of years as a member of the General Court.